zwets/blast-galley/README.md

 The online in-silico PCR services at [EHU](http://insilico.ehu.es/PCR/index.php) and [NCBI](http://www.ncbi.nlm.nih.gov/tools/primer-blast/) do the same thing and probably do it better and faster.

-However they report only positives, and I am curious to find out if it is possible to also estimate the false negative rate based on just BLAST data.
-I am working on that now.
+However they report only positives, which made me curious if it is possible to estimate the false negative rate for a primer using on just BLAST data.

-The script works (except the false negative extension) and is self-contained; the usual `-h|--help` option provides documentation.
+The script works except for the false negative extension which I am working on now.
+It is self-contained; the usual `-h|--help` option gives documentation.

 ### taxo